root-project/web/primer/index.md

 ROOT is very flexible and provides both a programming interface to use in own applications and a graphical user interface for interactive data analysis.
-The purpose of this document is to serve as a beginners guide and provides extendible examples for your own use cases, based on typical problems addressed in student labs.
+The purpose of this document is to serve as a beginners guide and provides extenable examples for your own use cases, based on typical problems addressed in student labs.
 This guide will hopefully lay the ground for more complex applications in your future scientific work building on a modern,